w3c/media-source/codec-switching-explainer.md

 _type_ parameter similar to that in the existing `addSourceBuffer` method on `MediaSource`, a SourceBuffer could buffer and support playback across different bytestream formats and codecs.
-This new method would retain previously buffered media modulo future MSE coded frame eviction, and leverage the splicing and buffering logic in the existing MSE coded frame processing algorithm.
+This new method would retain previously buffered media modulo future MSE coded frame eviction or removal, and leverage the splicing and buffering logic in the existing MSE coded frame processing algorithm.
 If _type_ is not supported by the user agent for the `SourceBuffer` and `MediaSource`, `changeType` would synchronously return false (modulo the API would be unaware of potentially unsupported encrypted/unencrypted content transitions when processing `changeType` - see related thoughts, below).

 ## Open Questions and Thoughts